tuejoshua/tuejoshua.github.io/EDF header record visualization and validation.md

 **Summary:** A front-end page that lets you select a(n EDF) file, and displays the contents of the header record in a very clear and readable manner.
 Includes functionality for further visualization adjustment, and validation of the contents vs. user-defined pseudo-RegEx formatting patterns.

-<mark>_Sorry, the tool was developed on company time, so I cannot share the code<mark> — in fact, I no longer have access to it.
+<mark>_Sorry, the tool was developed on company time, so I cannot share the code</mark> — in fact, I no longer have access to it.
 If I find a need for a similar tool (probably for another file format) in the future, I might try to recreate (a better version! of) it and share here..._

 **Features** (in pseudo-chronological order):